soman-chalise/hey-buddy/README.md

 ## 🧪 How to Run the Project

-download the zip file from here --> https://drive.google.com/drive/folders/1uebjRkfL3rXRkdGpW6AaCQFbWsrY44KI?usp=sharing extract the zip file in desktop there you will get a folder named groq_ai_assistent "\n" inside the folder there is a .env file paste your api key over there () inside the folder there is another folder hey_buddy inside hey_buddy folder there is a hey_buddy.exe
+download the zip file from here --> https://drive.google.com/drive/folders/1uebjRkfL3rXRkdGpW6AaCQFbWsrY44KI?usp=sharing extract the zip file in desktop there you will get a folder named groq_ai_assistent inside the folder there is a .env file paste your api key over there () inside the folder there is another folder hey_buddy inside hey_buddy folder there is a hey_buddy.exe